upb-uc4/api/hlf/chaincode/examination-regulation.md

       }
       ```
        - Description: This error is returned, if the given parameters could not be parsed.
 If some attributes are not well formatted, they are listed in invalidParams.
-       - modules with the same id must always have the same name
+       For detailed informations see [examinationRegulation checks](#examinationRegulationChecks).

     - [GenericError](errors.md#GenericError)
       ```json
       {
         "type": "HLConflict",
-        "title": "There is already an ExaminationRegulation for the given name", }
+        "title": "There is already an ExaminationRegulation for the given name" }
       ```
     - Description: This error is returned, if an examination regulation with the given name is already present on the ledger.